dapplets/dapplet-docs/docs/publishing.md

 ![Image to point 6](/img/pub_07.jpg)

-7. After connecting the wallet, you'll get this window.
+7. After connecting the wallet, you will see a window like this.
 Click **Continue**

 ![Image to point 7](/img/pub_08.jpg)